rounakdatta/homelab.setup/README.md

     - Being a laptop, the machine provides battery backup to some extent and also a screen for urgent debugging.
     - However the laptop being decade-old, it tends to heat up a lot and needs active environmental cooling.
 4. ASUS Desktop (gaming PC)
-    - The second-hand-purchases gaming desktop sports i5 7th generation and 16GB RAM (early 2018 model).
+    - The second-hand-purchased gaming desktop sports i5 7th generation and 16GB RAM (early 2018 model).
     - Has powerful motherboard with efficient cooling and power unit.
     - Nextcloud, Photoprism, Duplicati performance has clear visible improvements upon migration to this desktop homelab.